 Create a .odbc.ini file and test connectivity per the instructions at the top of this page.

-Testing Stata to MySQL Connectivity
+Testing Stata to MariaDB Connectivity

 Now you’re ready to test connectivity from within Stata.